-If a participant believes they have acquired competencies gained in a micro-credential module through education and/or work, they may request skill testing to challenge for completion of that module (and receipt of the applicable digital badge).
-Once a participant has completed each module and/or received all digital badges associated with the micro-credential, they will be granted the full micro-credential.
+If a participant believes they have acquired competencies gained in a micro-certificate module through education and/or work, they may request skill testing to challenge for completion of that module (and receipt of the applicable digital badge).
+Once a participant has completed each module and/or received all digital badges associated with the micro-certificate, they will be granted the full micro-certificate.

-Upon completion of a micro-credential, a participant may be eligible for credit transfers into select Georgian College programs.
+Upon completion of a micro-certificate, a participant may be eligible for credit transfers into select Georgian programs.

 Participants may be required to participate in industrial certification and/or employability skills training.
 This will provide certifications including, but not limited to, Working at Heights, Forklift Training and Electrical Safety.